|NorthWest Family YMCA|

 Operational Effectiveness: Makes sound judgments, and transfers learning from one situation to another.
 Embraces new approaches and discovers ideas to create a better member experience.
 Establishes goals, clarifies tasks, plans work and actively participates in meetings.
 Follows budgeting policies and procedures, and reports all financial irregularities immediately.
 Strives to meet or exceed goals and deliver a high-value experience for members.

 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
 Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.

 This position supports the work of the Y, a leading nonprofit committed to strengthening community through youth development, healthy living and social responsibility.
-Provides direct supervision of the children in the after school program.
+Provides direct supervision of of children in an afterschool program.
 Creates positive, nurturing relationships with children, while building cooperative relationships with parents/caregivers.
-Promotes & supports the potential of all youth in programs and facilitates peer-to-peer connections a part of the overall experience.
+Promotes and supports the potential of all youth in programs and facilitates peer-to-peer connections as part of the overall experience.

-Ability to plan, lead & participate in a range in a variety of outdoor/indoor settings.
+• Ability to plan, lead and participate in a range of activities in a variety of outdoor/indoor settings.